-John Klein is involved in a car accident with his wife, but while he is unharmed, his wife mentions a moth shaped creature appearing.
+John Klein (Richard Gere) is involved in a car accident with his wife, but while he is unharmed, his wife mentions a moth-shaped creature appearing.
 After her death, John begins to investigate the secrets behind this mentioned Mothman.
-It takes him to a small town of Point Pleasant, West Virginia, where he discovers a connection with the same problem.
-Here he meets Connie Mills, while he continues to unravel the mystery of what the Mothman really is.Written by
+It takes him to the small town of Point Pleasant, West Virginia, where he discovers a connection with the same problem.
+Here he meets Connie Mills (Laura Linney), while he continues to unravel the mystery of what the Mothman really is.Written by

-The clock radio in John Klein's motel room reads: 6:14.
-It's a biblical reference to John Chapter 6 verse 14, which reads, 'This is indeed the prophet who is to come into the world.'
+The clock radio in John Klein's (Richard Gere's) motel room reads: 6:14.
+It's a Biblical reference to John Chapter 6 verse 14, which reads, "This is indeed the prophet who is to come into the world."
 See more »

 49 of 65 people found this review helpful.

 Was this review helpful to you?